 - (a) Nondiscrimination and Fair Housing Requirements - (1) To the furthest extent applicable and subject to federal preemption, the Recipient must comply with all relevant laws, including, without limitation, the California Fair Employment and Housing Act (Gov. Code, § 12900 et seq.); the Unruh Civil Rights Act (Civ.
-Code, § 51); Government Code section 11135 (the prohibition of discrimination in state-funded programs); Government Code section 8899.50 (the duty to affirmatively further fair housing); California's Housing Element Law (Gov. Code, § 65583 et seq.); California Code of Regulations, title 2, sections 12264 - 12271 (legally permissible consideration of criminal history information in housing); Title VI of the Civil Rights Act of 1964 (42 U.S.C. § 2000d et seq.); the Americans with Disabilities Act of 1990 (42 U.S.C. § 12101 et seq.); the Fair Housing Act (FHA) and amendments (42 U.S.C. § 3601 et seq.); the Fair Housing Amendments Act of 1988; Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794); the Architectural Barriers Act of 1968 (42 U.S.C. § 4151 et seq.); the Age Discrimination Act of 1975 (42 U.S.C. §§ 6101 - 6107); and all federal and state regulations implementing these laws. - (b) Americans with Disabilities Act of 1990 and Physical Design Accessibility Requirements - (1) Recipient shall comply generally with all applicable state and federal building codes and standards, as well as with all design and accessibility laws. - (2) Recipient shall ensure that the Qualifying Infill Project is in compliance with the following housing and building accessibility requirements: - (A) California Building Code Chapters 11A and 11B; - (B) the Fair Housing Act (42 U.S.C. § 3601 et seq.) and its implementing regulations at 24 Code of Federal Regulations part 100, and the ANSI A117.1-1986 design and construction standard incorporated by reference at 24 Code of Federal Regulations part 100.201a;
+Code, § 51); Government Code section 11135 (the prohibition of discrimination in state-funded programs); Government Code section 8899.50 (the duty to affirmatively further fair housing); California's Housing Element Law (Gov. Code, § 65583 et seg.); California Code of Regulations, title 2, sections 12264 - 12271 (legally permissible consideration of criminal history information in housing); Title VI of the Civil Rights Act of 1964 (42 U.S.C. § 2000d et seq.); the Americans with Disabilities Act of 1990 (42 U.S.C. § 12101 et seq.); the Fair Housing Act (FHA) and amendments (42 U.S.C. § 3601 et seq.); the Fair Housing Amendments Act of 1988; Section 504 of the Rehabilitation Act of 1973 (29) U.S.C. § 794); the Architectural Barriers Act of 1968 (42 U.S.C. § 4151 et seq.); the Age Discrimination Act of 1975 (42 U.S.C. §§ 6101 - 6107); and all federal and state regulations implementing these laws. - (b) Americans with Disabilities Act (ADA) of 1990 and Physical Design Accessibility Requirements - (1) Recipient shall comply generally with all applicable state and federal building codes and standards, as well as with all design and accessibility laws. - (2) Recipient shall ensure that the Qualifying Infill Project is in compliance with the following housing and building accessibility requirements: - (A) California Building Code (CBC) Chapters 11A and 11B; - (B) the The Fair Housing Act (42 U.S.C. § 3601 et seq.) and its implementing regulations at 24 Code of Federal Regulations (CFR) part 100, and the ANSI A117.1-1986 design and construction standard incorporated by reference at 24 Code of Federal Regulations part 100.201a;

-- (C) the Americans with Disabilities Act of 1990 (42 U.S.C. § 12101 et seq.) and its implementing regulations at 28 Code of Federal Regulations part 35 (Title 11) and part 36 (Title III); - (D) Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794) and its implementing regulations at 24 Code of Federal Regulations part 8; and - (E) the Uniform Federal Accessibility Standards (UFAS) at 24 Code of Federal Regulations part 40, or, in the alternative, the 2010 ADA Standards for Accessible Design. - (c) Prevailing Wage Law Requirements
+- (C) the The Americans with Disabilities Act\of 1990 (42 U.S.C. § 12101 et seq.) and its implementing regulations at 28 Code of Federal Regulations part 35 (Title 11) and part 36 (Title III); - (D) Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794) and its implementing regulations at 24 Code of Federal Regulations part 8; and - (E) the The Uniform Federal Accessibility Standards (UFAS) at 24 Code of Federal Regulations part 40, or, in the alternative, the 2010 ADA Standards for Accessible Design. - (F) If grant funds are integral to a proposed new development, examine the feasibility of shared parking agreements to replace new parking construction and/or limit the number of new parking spaces that will be constructed for the Project.
+These requirements do not apply to proposals located on land owned or leased by the State of California (see GC § 65863.1(j)).
+An examination of the feasibility of shared parking shall include, at a minimum, identification of parking facilities on contiguous properties or nearby properties that would not require users to cross a street, together with consideration of the apparent availability of those facilities for shared parking (see GC § 65863.1(i)(3)).
+The examination of the feasibility of shared parking shall be submitted to the Department prior to the execution and approval of the Standard Agreement. - (i) Tribal Entities are not required to examine the feasibility of shared parking for Projects located in Indian Country where an Indian tribe exercises jurisdiction.

+(c) Prevailing Wage Law Requirements